Whether it’s a vacation, retirement or a new home, your dreams are more achievable than you may realize with a few tweaks to your habits.

 Are you a daily coffee person?
 You likely know if you are.
 Your local coffee shop feels like home and the barista knows you by name.
 You may not realize what spending $3 or $5 dollars each morning is really costing you.

 Maybe your bad spending habit isn’t coffee.
 Maybe it’s another regular expense such as Tuesday night happy hour, an unused gym membership or overly productive trips to Target.
 Whatever it is, cutting back and redirecting what you’re saving could go a long way in helping you meet your savings goals.

-After a period of time, check out your Trends tab.
 You’ll see exactly what percentage of your income is being spent on each category, including your bad habit.
 This will give you a clear idea of exactly how much cash you are putting into your bad habit and exactly how much to redirect into an interest-earning savings account.